-PP5.
-Reaffirming General Assembly resolution 70/1 of 27 September 2015, entitled “Transforming our world: the 2030 Agenda for Sustainable Development”, in which the Assembly adopted the outcome document of the United Nations summit for the adoption of the post-2015 development agenda recognizing that eradicating poverty in all its forms and dimensions, including extreme poverty, is among the greatest global challenges and an indispensable requirement for sustainable development, and envisaging a world free of poverty, hunger, disease and want, a world of universal respect for human rights and human dignity that includes equitable and universal access to health care and social protection, and where physical, mental and social well-being are assured,

-PP6.
-Recalling the Sustainable Development Goals, including, inter alia, Goal 3 on ensuring healthy lives and promoting well-being for all at all ages, as well as its specific and interlinked targets, such as target 3.8 on achieving universal health coverage, including financial risk protection, access to quality essential health-care services and access to safe, effective, quality and affordable essential medicines and vaccines for all, other health-related Goals and targets, as well as Goal 17 on strengthening the means of implementation and revitalizing the Global Partnership for Sustainable Development, as well as its specific and interlinked targets particularly targets 17.2 which states that developed countries should implement fully their official development assistance commitments, in addition to the guiding principle of the 2030 Agenda, to leave no one behind,
+PP9.
+Reaffirming General Assembly resolution 70/1 of 27 September 2015, entitled “Transforming our world: the 2030 Agenda for Sustainable Development”, in which the Assembly adopted the outcome document of the United Nations summit for the adoption of the post-2015 development agenda recognizing that eradicating poverty in all its forms and dimensions, including extreme poverty, is among the greatest global challenges and an indispensable requirement for sustainable development, and envisaging a world free of poverty, hunger, disease and want, a world of universal respect for human rights and human dignity that includes equitable and universal access to health care and social protection, and where physical, mental and social well-being are assured,PP10 .
+Recalling the Sustainable Development Goals, including, inter alia, Goal 3 on ensuring healthy lives and promoting well-being for all at all ages, as well as its specific and interlinked targets, such as target 3.8 on achieving universal health coverage, including financial risk protection, access to quality essential health-care services and access to safe, effective, quality and affordable essential medicines and vaccines for all, other health-related Goals and targets, as well as Goal 17 on strengthening the means of implementation and revitalizing the Global Partnership for Sustainable Development, as well as its specific and interlinked targets particularly targets 17.2 which states that developed countries should implement fully their official development assistance commitments, in addition to the guiding principle of the 2030 Agenda to leave no one behind,

-PP6 bis.
-Welcoming report 47/23 of the Office of the United Nations High Commissioner for Human Rights, submitted to the Human Rights Council at its forty-seventh session, which highlights the central role of the State in reponding to pandemics and other health emergencies, and the socioeconomic consequences thereof, in advancing sustainable development and the realization of all human rights, particularly its recommendation to redouble efforts to meet the target of allocating 0.7 per cent of gross national income and 0.15 and 0.2 per cent of gross national income for official development assistance to developing countries and least developed countries, as well as report 49/35 of the High Commissioner, submitted to the Human Rights Council at its forty-ninth session, on the human rights implications of the lack of affordable, timely, equitable and universal access and distribution of COVID-19 vaccines and the deepening inequalities between States,
+PP11.
+Welcoming report 47/23 of the Office of the United Nations High Commissioner for Human Rights, submitted to the Human Rights Council at its forty-seventh session, which highlights the central role of the State in reponding to pandemics and other health emergencies, and the socioeconomic consequences thereof, in advancing sustainable development and the realization of all human rights, particularly its recommendation to redouble efforts to meet the target of allocating 0.7 per cent of gross national income and 0.15 and 0.2 per cent of gross national income for official development assistance to developing countries and least developed countries, as well as report 49/35 of the High Commissioner, submitted to the Human Rights Council at its forty-ninth session, on the human rights implications of the lack of affordable, timely, equitable and universal access and distribution of COVID-19 vaccines and the deepening inequalities within and among States,

-PP7.
+PP12.
 Welcoming also the full-day intersessional seminar convened by the Human Rights Council on 8 December 2021, pursuant to resolution 41/10, which focused on good practices, key challenges and new developments in the area of access to medicines and vaccines as one of the fundamental dimensions of the right of everyone to the enjoyment of the highest attainable standard of physical and mental health, as well as the one-day High-level Thematic Debate on Galvanising Momentum for Universal Vaccination convened by the President of the General Assembly on 25 February 2022,